Refs/ngrx-store-effect/README.md

 // import actions
 import * as pizzaActions from './actions/pizzas.action';

+import { switchMap, map, catchError } from 'rxjs/operators'；
+import { of } from 'rxjs/observable/of';

 @Injectable()
 export class PizzasEffects {
   // effect is essenctially a class which contains a few properties which happen to be observables. now our observables get called by ngrx effects and kind of in a way act like a reducer so it allow us to reponse to different events  and do different things